SeanJxie/PyWirelessTransfer/README.md

 ---
 ## EXE
-If you don't feel like doing what is shown above, download [`PyWirelessTransfer.exe`](https://github.com/SeanJxie/PyWirelessTransfer/releases/download/v1.0/PyWirelessTransfer.exe)  from "[Releases](https://github.com/SeanJxie/PyWirelessTransfer/releases/tag/v1.0)" and run to get started (if you trust me)!
+If you don't feel like doing what is shown above, download [`PyWirelessTransfer.exe`](https://github.com/SeanJxie/PyWirelessTransfer/releases/download/v1.0/PyWirelessTransfer.exe)  from "[Releases](https://github.com/SeanJxie/PyWirelessTransfer/releases/tag/v1.0)" and run to get started!

+Keep in mind that this is an unsigned executable making a couple of low-level API calls.
+Download at your own discretion.

 ---